They agreed to take part in the Cité de la réussite 2026, november 21,22

 Jacques ASCHENBROICH

-Administrator of the Orange Foundation
+Chairman of the French American Foundation

 Maya ATIG